overture-stack/genomic-data-playground/README.md

 [Back to Contents](#toc)

 ### <a name="all-in-one"></a>Perform all the steps are
-It is possible to launch all the workload explained in this section with a single command that:
+It is possible to launch all the steps explained in this section with a single command that:
   - initializes all the services
   - submits 4 payloads
   - generates manifest for each of the submitted payloads